Protect human rights

 Text and media 6

-We advocate for and work with governments to change laws and practices to better protect displaced people, creating change on national, regional and global levels.
-This helps ensure refugees, asylum-seekers and other forcibly displaced persons can access support and services, get documents, go to school, work and exercise other rights.
+We advocate for and work with governments to change laws and practices to better protect displaced people, creating change on national, regional, and global levels.
+This helps ensure refugees, asylum-seekers and other forcibly displaced persons can access support, get documents, go to school, work and exercise other rights.